donkirkby/sliced_art/README.md

 Each square gets a clue.
 Add one letter and unscramble the word.
 The added letter tells you which position to draw the square in.

-## Ideas
-Right now, the word puzzle is too hard, particularly with words longer than six letters.
-Maybe try something more like a standard anagram with one position highlighted to show which position each square goes in.

 [vograbulary]: https://github.com/donkirkby/vograbulary/blob/master/core/assets/wordlist.txt